a "harmful dysfunction" in which behavior is judged to be atypical, disturbing, maladaptive, and unjustifiable

-A contemporary perspective which assumes that biological, psychological, and sociocultural factors combined and interact to produce psychological disorders.
+a contemporary perspective which assumes that biological, psychological, and sociocultural factors combine and interact to produce psychological disorders

 generalized anxiety disorder